Newton, Iowa: Newton's future: a comprehensive plan

 In 2012, the Newton City Council passed "Newton's Future: A Comprehensive Plan."
-The Comprehensive Plan was written with the input of Newton citizens and reflects the community's goals for the future; the top goals identified in the plan were to (1) Grow Newton's population, specifically targeting young families, (2) Increase employment opportunities, (3) Improve the City's curb appeal, and (4) Fill vacant buildings and increase local shopping options.
+The Comprehensive Plan was written with the input of Newton citizens and reflects the community's goals for the future; the top goals identified in the plan were to grow Newton's population with an emphasis toward targeting young families, increase employment opportunities, improve the City's curb appeal, and fill vacant buildings and increase local shopping options.

-Arts & culture
+Arts and culture

 Newton is passionate in its support of the arts and culture.

 Visual arts and sculpture

 Newton has an active arts community, with several non-profit organizations dedicated to the arts and many artists residing in the city.

 The Iowa Sculpture Festival was an annual event hosted in Newton which began in 2002.
 The purpose and goal of the Iowa Sculpture Festival is to celebrate the development and growth of sculpture as an art form and to feature artists who create sculptures.
 The weekend-long event featured both local and internationally accomplished artists.
 The annual event ended in 2017.

 Newton features more than 100 displays of public art with sculptures and painted murals throughout the community.
 The Iowa Sculpture Festival Committee sponsors a self-guided year-round sculpture and mural tour.

 The Centre for Arts and Artists opened in Newton in 2005.
 The Centre for Arts and Artists is composed of 10 resident artist studios, a clay and kiln room, a therapeutic art room for children, a classroom, an extensive art and sculpture collection as well as a gift shop.
 Classes for all ages are taught at the Centre throughout the year.